Risk Protection Orders in Hillsborough County

 Our offices are conveniently located in downtown Tampa, just a few blocks from the courthouse.
 We have a second office in New Port Richey, right across from the West Pasco County Judicial Center courthouse.

 Contact us for a free consultation to discuss the newest type of protective order known as the risk protection order.

 The provisions of this new statute are vague and overbroad.
 We can help you raise the proper challenges to the constitutionality of the statute both on its face and as applied to the particular facts of your case.

 Our attorneys are familiar with the processes and procedures used in Hillsborough County in these types of cases.
 We can help you fight to keep your firearms and prevent a violation of your due process rights.

 Call (813) 250-0500.

-What is a Risk Protection Order?
+What is a Temporary Ex Parte Risk Protection Order?

 The order temporarily prevents persons who are at high risk of harming themselves or others from accessing firearms when there is demonstrated evidence that a person poses a significant danger to himself or herself or others, including significant danger as a result of a mental health crisis or violent behavior.

 Under some circumstances, the Risk Protection Order Act authorizes temporary ex parte orders requiring the surrender of all firearms and ammunition.
 The statute also sets up some procedural safeguards related to setting the hearing and notice requirements.

-This article was last updated on Friday, July 20, 2018.
+This article was last updated on Tuesday, January 5, 2021.